elwait/ForceBal_ions_tutorial/README.md

 `conda install --strict-channel-priority -c conda-forge forcebalance`

 # Change ForceBalance to work with Tinker pairwise parameters
+I don't think we actually need this for the ion with water, but we will need it later when dealing with acetate and acetamide.

 If you want to optimize `POLPAIR`, `VDWPAIR`, or `VDWPR` , you have to edit `tinkerio.py`

 In my case,